dvhx/lc-oscillator-finder/README.md

 # How to use it

 1. Run script until it finds something
+2. Get schematic (it prints url with schematic editor)
-2. Simulate found circuit and manually remove unnecessary parts (as long as they don't affect oscilation)
+3. Simulate found circuit and manually remove unnecessary parts (as long as they don't affect oscilation)
     - combine parallel or series resistors
     - remove large resistors
     - short small resistors